redrembo24680/To_Do_List/README.md

 3. Run tests: `docker-compose exec web pytest`
 4. Run linting: `docker-compose exec web ruff check .`
 5. Push and create Pull Request

+### Code Quality Standards

+- All code must pass Ruff linting
+- Tests should maintain >90% coverage
+- Use type hints where appropriate
+- Follow DRY principle (Don't Repeat Yourself)
+- Use mixins for reusable view logic
+- Document complex business logic

+## 📚 Additional Documentation

+- **SQL.md**: SQL queries and database examples

+## 🔒 Security Notes

+- **SECRET_KEY**: Must be set via environment variable.
+Application will raise an error if not provided.
+- **ALLOWED_HOSTS**: Should be configured for production deployments
+- **DEBUG**: Should be `False` in production
+- User data is isolated by ownership - users can only access their own projects and tasks

+## 📄 License

+This project is for interview/portfolio purposes.